Areas of Expertise

 Since their conception, surveys have a fundamental role in providing detailed information on social processes.
 However, survey sampling methodology currently faces many challenges.
 One is the study of hard-to-reach or otherwise “hidden” populations.
 These populations are characterized by the difficulty in sampling from them using standard probability methods.
 Typically, a sampling frame for the target population is not available, and its members are rare or stigmatized in the larger population so that it is prohibitively expensive to contact them through the available frames.
 Affiliates are developing statistical methodology to help improve understanding of such populations.
 We also study methods that incorporate survey information with external data registries, methods to adjust survey estimates for non-response, and methods for sensitive questions.
 Our researchers apply survey methodology to study a population’s political attitudes, opinions on civil conflict, and projecting the population of individuals with Alzheimer’s disease.

-Data analytics is the science of examining a large amount of data (i.e., “big data”) with the purpose of finding patterns and drawing inferences by algorithmic or mechanical processes to derive insights.
+Data Science is the science of examining a large amount of data (i.e., “big data”) with the purpose of finding patterns and drawing inferences by algorithmic or mechanical processes to derive insights.
 CSS is bringing together researchers around campus to develop expertise in relevant statistical, programming, and machine learning skills to advance social scientific knowledge.